 - sewing machine;

-- overlocker sewing machine or a zig-zag stitch.
+- overlocker sewing machine or a zig-zag stitch

 The steps to take:

-I pay attention to two things: how much is the waist to be taken in and also how low I need to go on the back seam.
+I pay attention to two things: how much the waist is to be taken in and also how low I need to go on the back seam.
 Sometimes the problem is just on the waistband, sometimes it goes to the yoke or even down through all the back seam length.
 I put on pins to mark it.
 The pins should replicate the shape we aim to achieve when the alteration is done (picture 1).

 The next step is to draw with a piece of chalk on the inside of the jeans, replicating the position of the pins (picture 2).
 Doing this allows us to remove the pins so we can work on that area.
 The marks we made point out where the stitching line is going to be.

-I keep the pins at one side so they can mark the stitching line (picture 3).
+I keep the pins on one side so they can mark the stitching line (picture 3).
 This is not a must, but it helps if for any reason the chalk marks disappear while I am still working on the jeans.

 remove the back loop on the waistband and the seams on the waistline band, just a couple of stitches more than the area we are about to work on (picture 4).